Lidia's Logo; a two tone teal "L" shape with an orange arc over the right side create a capital "D" shape.

 Ideation (day 1)

-I kicked off with Crazy 8s to generate creative ideas in just a couple of minutes.
-This rapid brainstorming paired with a quick Close Up/Big Picture storyboard led me to the following design decisions:
+Crazy 8s and a quick Close Up/Big Picture storyboard led me to the following design decisions:

 1. give users the ability to "level-up" their in-app experience as they learn and